pankajiam/IMDB-movie-dataset-EDA/README.md

 A rookie movie producer needs data-driven recommendations on:
 - What type of movies to produce
 - Which actors to cast
-- Which directors and producers to work with

 ## Questions Answered
 1. Which movie made the highest profit?
 Who were its producer and director?